Code-Moss/I-Heart-New-Vegas-Mossy-Cut/addendum.md

 ### Mod order and load order

 [**I Heart New Vegas MO2 Profile Files**](https://github.com/Sigourn/iheartnewvegas/blob/main/I%20Heart%20New%20Vegas%20MO2%20Profile%20Files.7z)
-Adjusts mod order and load order for Left My Heart In New Vegas to work as intended.
+Adjusts mod order and load order for I Heart New Vegas to work as intended.
-- Extract the files into **C:\Games\Fallout New Vegas Mods\MO2\profiles\Left My Heart In New Vegas**, overwriting when prompted.
+- Extract the files into **C:\Games\Fallout New Vegas Mods\MO2\profiles\I Heart New Vegas**, overwriting when prompted.

 > ℹ️ Mod order dictates the priority a given mod's assets have over the mods installed before it.
 This is handled by **modlist.txt**.